programster/KVM-Command-Generator/README.md

 KVM-Command-Generator
 =====================

-Simple CLI script to generate the virt-install command necessary to install ubuntu 12 kvm guests.
-Also manages the automatic retrieval and usage of the ubuntu mini.iso
+Simple CLI script to help witht he installation/deployment of KVM guests on Ubuntu 14.04.
+This includes the automatic retrieval and usage of the necessary ISO images, kickstart scripts, and generation of storage file for the guest.

 ## Default Accounts